 BINGE from Telstra

-You can add any of the three BINGE streaming packages to your Telstra account from $10 per month via the My Telstra app or Telstra Account online portal.
+You can add any of the two BINGE streaming packages to your Telstra account from $14 per month via the My Telstra app or Telstra Account online portal.
+While BINGE offers three plans, Telstra is only offering the Standard or Premium plans to add on to your Telstra account, but you will get three months free if you sign up with Telstra.

 - BINGE Standard: $14 per month